WildCodeSchool/workshop-html-css-responsive/README.md

 # Responsive design workshop

+**The objectives of this workshop**:
+• improve the HTML integration with Flex and Grid properties.
+• make the whole thing responsive.
+{: .alert-info}

 ## Initialisation

 This workshop is the second part of the [HTML Basics workshop](https://wildcodeschool.github.io/html-basics-workshop/).
-So you can start from your previous work or download [this version](https://github.com/WildCodeSchool/html-css-workshop-basics/archive/refs/heads/master.zip) if you are not sure of what you did.
+So you can start from your previous work or [download this version](https://github.com/WildCodeSchool/html-css-workshop-basics/archive/refs/heads/master.zip) if you are not sure of what you did.

-> The objectives of this workshop:
-> - improve the HTML integration with Flex and Grid properties.
-> - make the whole thing responsive.

 ## Layout of your website
 You will have to create a basic responsive website following the layout below (**do not try** to be pixel perfect, this image is just a guide).

+<a href="./mobile_layout.png" target="_blank">Open in new tab <i class="bi bi-box-arrow-up-right"></i></a>
 ![Layout to reproduce](mobile_layout.png)

 *(The screenshot has been made at 360px viewport width, it is a standard smartphone size).*